 Oversight of the day-to-day operations is the responsibility of the Executive Director/CEO.
-The Executive Director/CEO works in cooperation with the OMRI Management Team, which is comprised of the Executive Director/CEO, the Review Program and Quality Director, the Technical Director, the Marketing Director, the Operations Director, and the Information Technology Director.
+The Executive Director/CEO works in cooperation with the OMRI Management Team, which is comprised of the Executive Director/CEO, the Review Program and Quality Director, the Technical Director, the Marketing Director and the Operations Director.
 The Management Team is responsible for review and maintenance of the quality system.

 Review Program and Quality Director